What Is the Alkaline Diet?

 Science does not back the alkaline diet.
 Foods we consume cannot alter our body’s pH, which remains tightly regulated on its own.
 For the average healthy person, your body already monitors its pH levels.
 What you put into your body will not drastically change this.

 Certain health conditions, such as kidney disease and diabetes, can change your pH regulation.
-However, eating heavy amounts of alkaline foods will not improve your health, and eating acidic foods will not make you more susceptible to disease.
+However, eating heavy amounts of alkaline foods will not improve your health, and acidic foods will not make you more susceptible to disease.

 If your goal is weight loss, remember that losing weight isn’t necessarily the same as being your healthiest self, and there are many other ways to pursue health.
-Exercise, sleep, and other lifestyle factors also play a major role in your overall health.
+Exercise, sleep, and other lifestyle factors also play a major role in your overall wellness.
 The best diet is always the one that is balanced and fits your lifestyle.

 10 Sources